paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/README.md

 as well as passing on information to the runtime.

-`VotesDB` is soley responsible for data persistance in a manner, that allows easy retrieval and evaluates the state of particular disputes and generates `StoreVoteResult`s.
+`VotesDB` is solely responsible for data persistence in a manner that allows easy retrieval and evaluates the state of particular disputes and generates `StoreVoteResult`s.